NATO's on notice in Ukraine crisis: What's next? | DW | 29.01.2022

 France has expressed interest in leading the new deployment, and this week French Defense Minister Florence Parly, on a visit to Bucharest, announced a group of experts was already arriving in Romania to begin mapping it out.

-And Romania may not be the only eastern NATO ally to get a new battlegroup.
-The increased urgency comes as US, NATO and other western officials have underscored that Russia continues to rapidly add forces and capabilities to its border buildup.
+And Romania may not be the only eastern NATO ally to see new troops.
+The increased urgency comes as US, NATO and other Western officials have underscored that Russia continues to rapidly add forces and capabilities to its border buildup near Ukraine.

 One intelligence official who spoke on condition of anonymity said the Kremlin had continued to deploy battalion tactical groups (BTG), which are highly-equipped battalions, "at great pace" even throughout the recent weeks of intensive diplomacy.